Marg Online

 Ai in cm Banner

 In the early months of 2024, our exploration of Artificial Intelligence (AI) within the realm of organisational change management is only just commencing.
 At Prosci, we’re immersing ourselves in research to comprehend its implications for our field.
-We’re delving into questions such as the prevalence of AI tools in change management leadership, their utilisation, and the initial advantages they bring.
+We’re delving into questions such as the prevalence of AI tools in change management leadership, their utilization, and the initial advantages they bring.

 The discoveries we present represent merely the surface of our investigations.
 At Prosci, our research mission is characterised by a spirit of humble inquiry, driven by a longstanding thirst for knowledge.
-We invite you to join us on this journey of discovery, as AI integration in change management emerges as a lasting presence.
+We invite you to join us on this journey of discovery, as AI in change management emerges as a lasting presence.

 Current State of AI Integration in Change Management